In the guide

 Only fireworks that comply with safety standards, carry the UKCA mark and are correctly labelled in English with details of the manufacturer and importer can legally be supplied to consumers.
 There is also a UKNI mark that needs to be used where Northern Ireland is involved.

-Fireworks that comply with European safety standards, carry the CE mark and were legal to be supplied in the UK before 1 January 2021 can be supplied to consumers until a date to be set by the Government.
+Fireworks that comply with European safety standards, carry the CE mark and were legal to be supplied in the UK before 1 January 2021 can be supplied to consumers until 1 January 2023 (in most cases).

 For more information on UKCA, UKNI and CE marking please see 'Product safety: due diligence'.

-Boxes of fireworks must not be split and sold separately.
+Boxes of fireworks must not be split and supplied separately.

 Any firework that exceeds 120 decibels must not be supplied to consumers.